Victims of crime

 This data shows that:

-although the graph shows a reduction in the proportion of Mixed ethnic group and an increase in the proportion of Other ethnic group adults who were victims of crime, sample sizes for these groups are small, so any generalisations based on these results are very unreliable
+although the data shows a reduction in the percentage of people of Mixed ethnicity who were victims of crime – and an increase for people from the Other ethnic group – sample sizes for these groups were small, so any generalisations based on these results are very unreliable

 Victims of crime by ethnicity and gender

-Percentage and number of adults who were victims of crime by ethnicity and gender
+Percentage and number of people who were victims of crime by ethnicity and gender

 This data shows that:

-Percentage and number of adults who were victims of crime by ethnicity and age
+Percentage and number of people who were victims of crime by ethnicity and age group

 |65-74||14||360||8||165||4||62||9||15,889||withheld because a small sample size makes it unreliable||43|